prakharg24/artificial_intelligence/battleship/README.md

 Steps to execute:-

-Compile -> javac tictactoe.java
+Compile -> javac battle.java

-Execute -> java tictactoe
+Execute -> java battle

 Rest of the instructions are present in the game itself.